Easy Cheese Stuffed Mushrooms

 - We use two tablespoons of minced garlic, which is a lot.
 If you LOVE garlic, add a bit more to the filling.

 - Add some bacon or sausage.
-Cook them first then stir into your filling.
+Cook them first, then stir them into your filling.

 Just before baking the mushrooms, we sprinkle toasted breadcrumbs on top of the stuffed mushroom caps.
 I love the extra crunch this adds, but if you don’t have them on hand or stay away from bread or carbs, you can leave them out.

-The mushrooms bake for 15 to 20 minutes — look for the mushrooms to soften slightly and the cheese to be melted.
-When they are done, serve them with a sprinkling of fresh herbs on top.
+The mushrooms bake for 15 to 20 minutes — Take them out when the mushrooms soften slightly, and the cheese melts.
+Serve the mushrooms with a few fresh herbs on top.
+I use chives in the recipe video.

 If you loved these mushrooms, take a look at more easy appetizers to serve alongside them: